 The new government at the center faces a winner’s curse on the subject of jobs – if the ultimate five years have been hard, the following ten might be similarly challenging.

 Growth creates fewer jobs than it used to.
-Azim Premji University’s State of Working India report states that a ten in step with cent upward push in the gross home product (GDP) now consequences in much less than one percent increase in employment.
-In the Nineteen Seventies and 80s, while GDP increase becomes round three-four according to a cent, employment grew at according to cent an annum.
+Azim Premji University’s State of Working India report states that a ten in step with cent upward push in the gross home product (GDP) now consequences in a much less than one percent increase in employment.
+In the Nineteen Seventies and 80s, while GDP increase becomes around three-four according to a cent, employment grew at an annum.

-So what ought to the government does?
-And what would be the new engines of jobs era?
+So what ought the government does?
+And what would be the new engines of the era of the job?
 Here are four ideas:

-1. The Centre for Sustainable Employment at Azim Premji University has proposed the introduction of a National Urban Employment Guarantee Programme, just like the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) that ensures one hundred days of labor to any rural family that chooses to avail of it.
-The Centre shows that the pan-India scheme covers towns with a population much less than 1,000,000.
+The Centre for Sustainable Employment at Azim Premji University has proposed introducing a National Urban Employment Guarantee Programme, just like the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), that ensures one hundred days of labor to any rural family that chooses to avail of it.
+The Centre shows that the pan-India scheme covers towns with a population of much less than 1,000,000.
 There are approximately 4000 such towns with 126 million humans of operating age.
 Workers with varying degrees of formal education up to standard 12 will be made eligible for 100 days of assured employment a year at Rs 500 in line with day.
-The proposed programme, the Centre states, seeks to deal with “underemployment and low wages in informal workforce; migration to huge cities from small cities; poor pleasant of urban infrastructure and public services; ecological degradation; shortage of human and monetary capacities of Urban Local Bodies (ULBs); unemployment and shortage of abilties many of the knowledgeable teenagers”.
+The proposed program, the Centre states, seeks to deal with “underemployment and low wages in the informal workforce; migration to huge cities from small cities; poor pleasant of urban infrastructure and public services; ecological degradation; shortage of human and monetary capacities of Urban Local Bodies (ULBs); unemployment and shortage of abilties many of the knowledgeable teenagers.”